Phycocyanin: benefits, dosage, contraindications

-Phycocyanins, key components of the photosynthetic apparatus of cyanobacteria, are major proteins of blue-green algae such as spirulina, where they constitute more than 15% of the fresh weight and over 20% of the dry weight, as well as in Klamath algae.
-These pigments, naturally colored with an intense blue, are responsible for the characteristic blue color that appears when dried spirulina is rehydrated.
-Within algae, phycocyanin plays a crucial role in photosynthesis by facilitating light capture.
-It specifically absorbs wavelengths of light that chlorophyll cannot effectively absorb, particularly in the red-orange spectrum.
-This allows the algae to enhance its energy efficiency and ability to survive in various lighting conditions.
-Phycocyanin arouses great interest in the scientific community, as evidenced by numerous studies highlighting its therapeutic potential.
-Its remarkable antioxidant properties (vastly superior to vitamin E) and anti-inflammatory properties help reduce the risk of developing certain cancers.
-It also boosts immunity and protects the liver due to its detoxifying properties.
+Phycocyanins, key components of the photosynthetic apparatus of cyanobacteria, are the major proteins of blue-green algae such as spirulina, where they account for more than 15% of the fresh weight and more than 20% of the dry weight, as well as in Klamath algae.
+These pigments, naturally an intense blue, are responsible for the characteristic blue color that appears when dried spirulina is rehydrated.
+Within the algae, phycocyanin plays a crucial role in photosynthesis, facilitating light capture.
+It specifically absorbs wavelengths of light that chlorophyll cannot absorb effectively, notably in the red-orange spectrum.
+This allows the alga to improve its energy efficiency and its ability to survive under various light conditions.
+Phycocyanin has attracted strong interest in the scientific community, judging by numerous studies highlighting its therapeutic potential.
+We note its extraordinary properties antioxidant (far superior to vitamin E) and anti-inflammatory, which help reduce the risk of developing certain cancers.
+It also stimulates immunity and protects the liver thanks to its detoxifying properties.

 Other name(s)